Colleges by Location

 Campus Life

 Not everything at The University of North Carolina at Chapel Hill is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about students' life at The University of North Carolina at Chapel Hill.
+Check out some details about social life at The University of North Carolina at Chapel Hill.

 Its campus is 729 acres in size.